apache/mxnet/docs/how_to/multi_devices.md

 ### Workload Partitioning

-In default MXNet will partition a data batch evenly into each GPU.
+In default, MXNet will partition a data batch evenly into each GPU.
 Assume batch size *b* and *k* GPUs, then in one iteration each GPU will perform forward and backward on *b/k* examples.
 The gradients are then summed over all GPUs before updating the model.